NuLLxD/Pal-NetCrack-NuLL/README.md

 - All Boss Locations
 - Disable Safe Teleport to use

-# Manager Menu
+# Entity List
-- This menu displays a list of nearby entities which you can TP to and/or kill.
+- This menu displays a list of nearby entities (Players, NPCs and monsters) which you can TP to and/or kill.
 - List can be filtered for players only.

 # Misc